 Richard has been a Senior Policy Fellow at RTI international, a Senior Associate at the Center for the Study of the Presidency and Congress, led a non-profit international development organization dedicated to the education and development of youth, including crime prevention, prevention of radicalization and conflict mitigation, and a school administrator and teacher.

 Richard has authored or co-authored articles and publications on energy, international security, political violence and terrorism.
-He is the author of a book entitled: Hamas, Popular Support & War in the Middle East that was published by Routledge in February 2016.
+He is the author of a book entitled: Hamas, Popular Support & War in the Middle East, published by Routledge in 2016.
+His most recent written work addresses the neurological and behavioral factors for the willingness to fight and die – an empirical study from the front-lines in Iraq with Islamic State Fighters and other militias and fMRI studies (brain scans) of Al-Qaeda members from Pakistan (in-press).

-Richard received his PhD from the London School of Economics; an MPA from Harvard University; an MA from the Naval War College; and an MA from Azusa Pacific University.
-He also holds B.A. degrees in Finance and Social Science from Hope International University.
+Richard has a PhD from the London School of Economics; an MPA from Harvard University; an MA from the Naval War College; and an MA from Azusa Pacific University.
+He holds Baccalaureate Degrees in Finance and Social Science from Hope International University.

 Scott Atran is the Director of Research and Co-Founder of Artis Research & Risk Modeling, Artis International, and Artis LookingGlass.